matteocoletta/ios_sdk/README.md

 You can reset the session data of your app for any device directly from the Adjust Dashboard, provided that you have at least Editor access to the app.
 Under Settings > Testing Console you can paste a valid IDFA to both verify the attribution information of a device, and ask our database to "forget" the device and track a new install whenever you reinstall the app.

+![][testing-console]

-When the device is forgotten, the Testing console just returns `Forgot device`.
+When the device is forgotten, the Testing Console just returns `Forgot device`.
 If the device was already forgotten or the values were incorrect, the link returns `Advertising ID not found`.

 If your current package allows it, you can also inspect and forget a device using our [Developer API](https://docs.adjust.com/en/adjust-for-developers/#rest-api-authentication)